 The purpose of punishing people for DUI is to deter them from committing the crime again in the future.
 That is why people are often required to attend substance abuse classes.
 One may be required to pay for these classes him or herself.

-Harder To Find Employment
+Harder To Find Employment After a DUI

 Why People Should Attend Inpatient Rehab

 Many people have been able to get their lives back on track because they attended inpatient rehab.
 Inpatient rehab not only helps people break free from alcoholism, but it also teaches people ways that they can remain sober once they leave rehab.
-It teaches people how they can say no to the temptation to drink.
+It shows people how they can say no to the temptation to drink.